How Courts Work

 District Courts

-The district courts in Nevada have general jurisdiction over all legal disputes.
-These are the courts where criminal, civil, family, and juvenile matters are generally resolved through arbitration, mediation, and bench or jury trials.
-District courts also handle appeals from justice and municipal court cases.
+District Courts in Nevada hear a wide range of legal disputes.
+These include criminal, civil, family, and juvenile cases.
+Cases in District Court can be resolved through arbitration, mediation, and trial.
+District Courts also handle appeals from Justice and Municipal Court cases.

-There are nine district courts in Nevada.
+Nevada has nine (9) District Courts.
 The Eighth Judicial District Court has jurisdiction over all of Clark County.
-It currently has thirty-two judges (organized by department number) and twenty family court judges (organized by department letter).
-District court judges are elected by the voters at a general election.
-The term of office for a district court judge is six years.
+There are currently fifty-eight (58) District Court Judges in Clark County; thirty-two (32) Judges (organized by department number) and twenty-six (26) Family Court judges (organized by department letter).
+District court judges are elected to six year terms by voters in a general election.

 Click to visit our District Court page to learn more.